Trump Sonnets, Volume 1 is now at www.trumpsonnets.com/volume-1

 "More than poetry, they are documents which will help others 50 or 100 years from now, come to grips with what it was like to be in the world in the aftermath of 9/11. . . .
 As the World Burns is a hugely ambitious book, containing over 60 mostly Petrarchan sonnets.
 Waldman imagines himself into George W.’s head and goes from there.
 Scary stuff!
 It is a rare but great thing to see a contemporary poet working in the satiric tradition of Dryden, Pope, and Swift. . . .
 It achieves the almost impossible by forcing the reader to come to terms with George W. Bush, the three dimensional human being."

 Here's a review of Trump Sonnets, Volume 1 from Grace Cavalieri of the Washington Independent Review of Books.
-Below that, six videos from the project, including the two from the Malvern Books event:
+Below that, six videos from the project, including the two from an event at Malvern Books in Austin: